"Whatever you did not do for the least of these, you did not do for me".

 The Scottish Inquiry is of interest to me on two counts: in that it has a broader definition of abuse - and that it has directly addressed allegations of all three types in regard to one of the institutions run by the order of nuns who were responsible for St Vincent's School and Orphanage in Mill Hill, that is to say the Daughters of Charity.

-Recently someone left a comment on my post -unpublished - in regard to an individual they claimed had worked at one of the Mill Hill institutions, as well as Smyllum, a focus of the Scottish inquiry.
+Recently someone left a comment on my post -unpublished - in regard to an individual they claimed had worked at one of the Mill Hill institutions, as well as one in Scotland.
 I wasn't sure about this at first, as one of the details seemed inaccurate: until I checked and found an obscure piece of information that proved the reference was correct, suggested the comment was authentic - and should be investigated.
 The commenter said that they had tried to involve the police, who had not taken the allegations seriously.
 I wonder if they took the trouble to check the Scottish Inquiry's published findings?

 Because I then looked at the Scottish inquiry's website, and noted that there had already been a judgement, published on October 11th, 2018, in relation to the Daughters of Charity.
 It was late at night, when I noticed this: I thought I would have a quick look.